Our View: Step back to better elections

 You have probably read and heard enough about politics in the past few months to hold you until the next big vote.
 But this seems a good time to discuss modernizing our elections process — by going back to the future.

 There is precedent for scrapping the nation’s precinct voting tradition.
 Several states have already done that.
-California experimented with such a change, allowing five counties to try out vote-by-mail-only in Tuesday’s mid-term election.
+California is experimenting with such a change, with five counties having tried out the vote-by-mail-only in last Tuesday’s mid-term election.

-A network TV news show last week aired a brief segment on this paradigm shift in voting procedure, interviewing the former Oregon Secretary of State, a Democrat, the current Secretary, a Republican, and for the first time in months viewers witnessed functionaries in the two major parties actually agreeing on something — that all-paper, all-mail-in balloting is pure gold, as in tax dollars not used for traditional precinct voting costs being available for other uses.
+A TV network news show aired a brief segment on the paradigm shift in voting procedure last week, interviewing the former Oregon Secretary of State, a Democrat, the current Secretary, a Republican, and for the first time in months viewers witnessed functionaries in the two major parties agreeing on something — that all-paper, all-mail-in balloting is pure gold, as in cash not used for expensive voting expenses being available for other important uses.

 The Oregon process isn’t strictly vote-by-mail.
-Instead, election officials put drop boxes for ballots throughout high-traffic areas, so a voter can mark his or her ballot, seal it in a secure envelope, and drop it off on their way to work or wherever they're headed.
+Instead, election officials placed drop-in boxes for ballots throughout high-traffic areas, so a voter can mark his or her ballot, seal it in a secure envelope, and drop it off on their way to work or wherever they might be going.

 The first example of mail-in voting we could find occurred in western Australia in 1877.